 17. WASHABLE PVA GLUE

-PVA glue is one of your must have slime ingredients for making homemade slime.
+PVA glue is one of your must-have slime ingredients for making homemade slime.
 Clear glue, white glue or glitter glue, each one gives you a different type of slime.
-Plus, we now have our own 2 ingredient slime recipe just for glitter glue!

-Our kids’ science kit is also filled with science tools and necessary science equipment.
-Dollar store cookie sheets, ice cube trays and small ramekins are always used to contain mess, test liquids and sort items as well as freeze ice!
+Our kids’ science kit is also filled with tools and necessary equipment.
+Dollar store cookie sheets, muffin trays, ice cube trays, and small ramekins are always used to contain the mess, test liquids, sort items, and freeze ice!

 I usually always set out a magnifying glass and often a hand mirror.
 We use tweezers and eye droppers often as well.
-No kids science kit is complete without a pair of safety goggles too!
+No kid’s science kit is complete without a pair of safety goggles!

 You can check out more about the science tools we use here!